scrtlabs/secret-vrf-challenge-contract/README.md

 ### How is this different from Secret IDE?

-(Secret IDE)[https://github.com/digiline-io/Secret-IDE-Plugin] is an awesome tool, that sets up a Jetbrains IDE in the browser for you, with amazing templates to start from.
-This Gitpod dev env is mainly for users that either:
+[Secret IDE](https://github.com/digiline-io/Secret-IDE-Plugin) is an awesome tool, that sets up a Jetbrains IDE in the browser for you, with amazing templates to start from.
+However, it does not include the LocalSecret environment.
+This is mainly where this Gitpod container comes in handy, mainly for users that either:

 * Are on M1, and cannot run LocalSecret locally
 * Cannot, or don't want to install docker just to play with a contract